Growing the Gardening Community in Nova Scotia

 The South Shore District covers Lunenburg, Queens and Shelburne Counties.

 Western District #7

-The Western District covers Annapolis County from Bridgetown West and Yarmouth County.
+The Western District covers Annapolis County from Bridgetown west and Digby and Yarmouth Counties.

 The Awards Chairperson is responsible for organizing and executing the annual NSAGC Awards activities and events.
 Presentation of the awards takes place at the annual convention.

 The Historian is responsible for managing and updating the NSAGC historical records and publishing a summary of the organization's activities every five year.

 The Newsletter Editor is responsible for organizing, publishing and distribution of the NSAGC quarterly newsletters, the Scotia Gardener.

 The Photo Contest Chairperson is responsible for organizing and executing the annual NSAGC Photo Contest.
 The winners of the contest are announced at the annual convention.

 The Plant Giveaway Chairperson is responsible for ordering and distribution of the plants that are given to members of the NSAGC clubs annually.

 The Website Content Chairperson is responsible for ensuring that the content of the website is up-to-date and accurate.
 He/she is the liaison between the Website developer and the board.